 Angelena Bonet is a warrior in the fight to end violence against women.
 With a fierce commitment to helping victims heal, and take back their life, she brings to bear a multitude of talents, wisdom and personal experience.
 Violence and tragedy are not strangers to Angelena.
 In 2007, the love of her life and her fiancé, suddenly and unexpectedly passed away.
 In 2012, Angelena was the victim of a violent crime in her homeland.
 She was kidnapped, gang raped and miraculously survived the attempted murder, which was orchestrated by someone that she knew and trusted.
 Only from the depths of her despair and darkest days has she truly found her voice and the courage to share about her experiences and to speak out about issues generally swept under the carpet by society.
 Angelena has multiple outlets for her commitment to supporting non-violence and health recovery.
 She sends a powerful message of self-love and healing through her documentary films as well as her singing, songwriting and public speaking engagements.
 Based on her life experiences and connections with people from all walks of life, Angelena tells us “it is crystal clear to me that love and forgiveness really are the keys.
 They can and do conquer all”.
 From Australian supermodel to multi-award winning singer/songwriter, documentary filmmaker and humanitarian, her message is one of peace, love and unity.

 Born in Australia as Elena Louise Bennett, Angelena describes her evolution in life as the growth from Elli Bennett, world class supermodel to Angelena Bonet, activist, spokesperson, singer and journalist.
 She is dedicated to stopping the silent epidemic of abuse and to helping others rise above their pain and adversity by making their voices heard.
 As a commercial model Elli (Angelena) worked extensively worldwide with billboards in New York City and throughout Australia where she was named "Australian Supermodel".
 Elli was featured on the cover of the three biggest selling issues of "Inside Sport" Magazine , including the Olympics issues and as covergirl for the Sportsmodel of the Year issue.
 Featured on billboards for brands such as Panasonic and Anabella Lingerie, she modeled for Elle MacPherson's Intimate Apparel range and was featured in TV commercials for 2 Day FM, radio, McDonald's and Pepsi among others.
 As a performer and entertainer for 20 years, highlights of Elli's work includes JAG, Ghostly Encounters , My Husband My Killer and the role of Robyn for two years on the Australian soap opera Breakers (which aired in more than 50 countries).
 She also played the lead in Canadian rock band Silverstein's film clip American Dream and was a featured host for NBC's film festival series and The FIFA World Cup Show.
-Elli was a judge for the Miss USA and Miss Teen USA Pageants.
-Elli was interviewed numerous times on The D'Anise Show (Toronto) and has worked with Jay Leno warming up audiences for The Tonight Show.
+Elli was a judge for the Miss USA and Miss Teen USA Pageants, was interviewed and co-hosted numerous times on The D'Anise Show (Toronto) and has worked with Jay Leno warming up audiences for The Tonight Show in L.os Angeles.

 From “Elli" to “Elena”